 Tip #4

-4. Reflecting: While I work through my list, I also make notes about what I need to do for next year.
-What worked out great, what do I need to tweak, what do I need to change up for next year.
-I think big picture: classroom management, procedures, projects, personalized learning, supplemental learning, online learning, supplies, organization, seating, room arrangements . . . etc. I spend a few days of quiet time in my classroom thinking about each
+Reflecting: While I work through my list, I also make notes about what I need to do for next year.
+What worked out great, what do I need to tweak, what do I need to revamp for next year?

-of these areas, and again, writing a list.
-I use a google doc and calendar to keep myself organized and easy access everywhere.
-I review my initial reflecting over the summer, when I have more time to dive deep in my reflection upon the year.
+arrangements . . . etc. I spend a few days of quiet time in my classroom thinking about each of these areas, and again, begin writing a list.
+To accomplish this task, I use a Google doc and calendar to keep myself organized and enjoy easy access everywhere.
+Finally, I review my initial reflections over the summer when I have more time to dive deep in my reflection.

 Tip #5

-5. Student & Parent Input: As I engage in the reflecting stage, I always ask students and parents for their input.
-What went well, what needs improvement, what do we need more of, less of, what would students like to learn next year . . . etc. This piece of my reflection is very important.
-I have had great feedback from students and parents, which in turn not only supports my instruction, but helps me provide a better program for my students.
+Student & Parent Input: As I engage in the reflecting stage, I always ask students and parents for their input.
+What went well, what needs improvement, what do we need more of, less of, what would students like to learn next year . . . etc.

 Tip #6

-6. Wrapping UP: By this time in the year, we are down to a week or less left in the school year.
-My list is nearly complete (even my add ons), I have input forms and may or may not have had time to review them, grades are done, and my goal is to keep the day as routine as possible, but with lots of fun!
-This is that crazy, busy week I told you about, so I want my list to be nearly done!
 These are also the last few days that we get to spend together.
 You’ll find that student behaviors/emotions can be all over the place.
 While students are excited to have NO SCHOOL for 2 1/2 months, many will go home with nothing to do.
 Soon they will begin complaining and wishing they were back in school.
 Of course, other students will be visiting families, going camping, fishing, or other vacation destinations.
 Listen to your kiddos this last week.
-They may need some reassurances that their summer break will be fun and relaxing, they will see their friends and YOU back in the fall, and you’re excited to hear about their adventures.
+They may need reassurance that their summer break will be fun and relaxing, they will see their friends and YOU in the fall, and you’re excited to hear about their adventures.

 Tip #7

-7. Summer PD: My district always holds a summer academy for teachers.
+Summer PD: My district always holds a summer academy for teachers.
 This is an opportunity for teachers to learn, earn recertification credits, and/or engage in book clubs or study groups.
-Many of the courses allow opportunities to plan for the upcoming school year.

 Tip #8

-8. Self Reflection & PD: At this point, school has been out for 1, maybe 2 weeks.
+Self Reflection & PD: At this point, school has been out for 1, maybe 2 weeks.
 I’ve had time to chill and am ready to begin thinking about next year.
-I always pull out my Reflection notes (step 5) and review student/parent input data (step 6).
+I always pull out my reflection notes (step 5) and review student/parent input data (step 6).
+Then I think about the professional development I’ve had throughout the year.
 I start thinking about how I want next year to go.
 If there is a certain instructional area I want to beef up, I am reading text, viewing videos, or following my favorite teachers’ blogs or Instagram accounts.
 I always take time to read some children’s literature that I may use for class reads or book clubs.
-After I take some time for self reflection and self PD, of course taking notes, I’m now ready to take a well deserved break and have fun vacationing!

-End of Year: Family Engagement
+How to Wrap Up the End of Year with Family Engagement

 Are you looking for a family engagement resource?
 Look no further!!
 This editable Family Engagement resource was specifically designed for English Learners focusing on reading, writing, listening, and speaking skills while incorporating standards in reading, writing, math, social studies, science, technology, and the arts.